Generic Name: acamprosate (a KAM proe sate)

 To make sure acamprosate is safe for you, tell your doctor if you have any type of kidney problem.

 You may have thoughts about suicide while taking acamprosate.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-FDA pregnancy category C. It is not known whether acamprosate will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether acamprosate will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether acamprosate passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 How should I take acamprosate?